Structural Integrity Assessment of Assets

 • Future degradation rates

-• b.
-Determine Remnant life
+• Determine Remnant life

 • Corrosion tolerance and degradation rate